-MUSE was founded in 2007 to ensure that disabled children and young people can access exceptional music making experiences, develop their musical skill and talent, and to challenge negative public perceptions of disabled people.
+MUSE was founded in 2007 to ensure that disabled children and young people could access exceptional music making experiences, develop their musical skill and talent, and to challenge limiting expectations of disabled people’s musical contributions – supporting a wider aspiration to dispel negative perceptions of disabled people.

-Music Used in Special Education Information Center - a free online
+The Music Used in Special Education Information Center.